Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 The changes you made also modified what the build does.
 For example, the `dotnet restore` command you replaced creates .DLL files, but it doesn't create a web deployment file.
 After you've completed the above steps, your build instead uses the `dotNetCoreCLI` task, which in addition to creating the .DLL file, also creates a web deployment package (a .ZIP file) that is more efficient to deploy.

 # [GitHub repo](#tab/github/web)

+1. For the **Default agent queue**:

+ * **VSTS:** Select _Hosted VS2017_.
+This is how you can use our pool of agents that have the software you need to build your app.

+ * **TFS:** Select a queue that includes a [Windows build agent](../../actions/agents/v2-windows.md).

+1. Click **Get sources** and then:

+ Select your version control repository.
+You'll need to authorize access to your repo.

+1. Are you creating a build that you want to deploy to Linux?
+If so, then select the **.NET Core** publish task, and then clear the **Zip published projects** checkbox.

+   > **Why do this?** By default, the build template creates a .ZIP file for deploying to an Azure Web App or a Windows VM.
+   This change causes the build to publish a set of uncompressed files and folders suitable for deployment to a Linux VM running the **nginx** web server.

+1. Click the **Triggers** tab in the build definition.
+Enable the **Continuous Integration** trigger.
+This will ensure that the build process is automatically triggered every time you commit a change to your repository.

+1. Click **Save and queue** to kick off your first build.
+On the **Queue build** dialog box, click **Queue**.

+1. A new build is started.
+You'll see a link to the new build on the top of the page.
+Click the link to watch the new build as it happens.

 # [GitHub repo](#tab/github/yaml)